dymmond/mongoz/docs/en/docs/tutorials/multiple-databases-indexes.md

 driver-managed `_id_` index is always retained.

 For several database names, use `create_indexes_for_multiple_databases()` after reviewing the target list.
+The document must already own a default `Meta.database` and `Meta.collection`.
+When `autogenerate_index=True`, Mongoz also appends that default database to the supplied names.
 Destructive multi-database operations deserve an application migration with an explicit audit trail, not an import-time side effect.